rdoxenham/openstack-training/documentation/openstack-manual.md

 	# yum install libvirt qemu-kvm virt-manager virt-install -y && chkconfig libvirtd on && service libvirtd start

 If you already have an existing virtual machine infrastructure present on your machine, you may want to back-up your configurations and ensure that virtual machines are shutdown to reduce contention for system resources.
 This guide assumes that you have completed this and you have a more-or-less vanilla libvirt configuration.

+It's important that the 'default' network is defined in a specific way, you should have the following returned:

+	# virsh net-info default
+	Name            default
+	UUID            d81bb3f3-93cc-4269-81c1-f11d6c404fa0
+	Active:         yes
+	Persistent:     yes
+	Autostart:      yes
+	Bridge:         virbr0

+If this is not present as above (with the exception of a different uuid), you'll need to backup your existing default network configuration and recreate it as follows-

+	# mkdir -p /root/libvirt-backup/ && mv /var/lib/libvirt/network/default.xml /root/libvirt-backup/
+	# virsh net-destroy default && virsh net-undefine default
+	# virsh net-create /usr/share/libvirt/networks/default.xml

+Finally, ensure that the bridge is setup correctly on the host:

+	# brctl show virbr0
+	...
+	virbr0		8000.5254005a0a54	yes		virbr0-nic

+	# virsh net-info default